teowa/terraform-provider-azurerm/website/docs/r/cognitive_deployment.html.markdown

 * `rai_policy_name` - (Optional) The name of RAI policy.

+* `spillover_deployment_name` - (Optional) The name of a spillover deployment to use when routing requests if the primary deployment is unavailable.

 * `version_upgrade_option` - (Optional) Deployment model version upgrade option.
 Possible values are `OnceNewDefaultVersionAvailable`, `OnceCurrentVersionExpired`, and `NoAutoUpgrade`.
 Defaults to `OnceNewDefaultVersionAvailable`.

+* `tags` - (Optional) A mapping of tags to assign to the resource.

 ---